 Sometimes the women characters are bounded by their interactions with men.
 To a reader, that the men have to lead women forward in many stories feels limiting.
 However, Makhija weaves the story such that these characters embody social positions across boundaries of caste and class, even fighting the social structures that attempt to put them in place.
 Ganga, a Koli fisherwoman in Off the Hook, Chandra, the domestic worker in the first play, and Vidya from Cold Gold embody these women, larger than the lives they encounter.

-The protagonists of each story reflect the greedy hustles that Mumbai creates out of its humans.
+The protagonists of each story reflect the greedy hustles that Mumbai city creates out of its humans.
 Or they are caught in existential wonderings within the surreal scapes – Cyrus, the writer who has questions to the Divine, Brinda, the teacher who speaks to Yama, or Toochy the fish who turns into a man and seeks meaning through life within human society.
 The reader is invited to question her role in the larger scheme of things, in a human world coloured by shades of grey.

 No matter what the story and form of each piece, there is a deep understanding that the nature of the city births these stories.
-Without Mumbai, there would be no sudden train stops caused by the murder of a politician as in The Last Train, and no wills bequeathing a rich house to a domestic worker as in If Wishes Were Horses.
+Without Mumbai city, there would be no sudden train stops caused by the murder of a politician as in The Last Train, and no wills bequeathing a rich house to a domestic worker as in If Wishes Were Horses.
 No women would be attempting to change their fates as in Cold Gold.
 And there would certainly be no premise of intimate interactions between the divine and the mortal as in Now She Says She’s God, Off the Hook and Meeting with Lord Yama.

-Some of them evoke the smells and sounds of the city, and the language and voice of its inhabitants – English, Hindi, Hinglish (but a dearth of Marathi).
+Some of them evoke the smells and sounds of Mumbai city, and the language and voice of its inhabitants – English, Hindi, Hinglish (but a dearth of Marathi).
 In yet others, the city is a footnote of longing and chances renewed.
 There are actresses of bygone eras, crooks and thieves, journalists and bankers, and even writers and businessmen who, in their ways, pay homage to the city circumstances that script their stories.